Dhruv29103/VizionTube/README.md

 # VisionTube

 This project is a clone of the YouTube platform.
 I've tried some new tools like Material UI to make this project done, also used RapidApi to fetch the details of the current youtube platform.
-This platform also provides keyword-based searching, and this feature is provided by the RapidApi platform.
+This platform also provides keyword-based and categorized searching, and this feature provided by the RapidApi platform.

 # ReactJs, MaterialUI, RapidApi